 But combustion is never perfect.
 There is always smoke.

-In the pages linked to this one, we will examine the pollution caused by the combustion of fossil fuels in more detail, as well as the other environmental impacts (and the catastrophic accidents) that are unavoidable when fossil fuels are the main source of energy.
+In the pages linked to this one, we will examine the pollution caused by the combustion of fossil fuels in more detail, as well as the catastrophic accidents that are unavoidable when fossil fuels are the main source of energy.
+Accidents are inevitable because all fossil fuels: coal, oil and natural gas, have to be transported by one means or another often over thousands of kilometers of land and sea.
+Whether this is by pipeline, railways, or oil tankers, the history of the exploitation and consumption of fossil fuels is a history of massive pollution, horrendous accidents, and substantial loss of life.